dlaird6293/CSE232lab10/README.md

-This is for the lasb on April 3
+This is for the lab on April 3 (edited for spelling error)